cldowdy/Amazon-Rainforest-CNN/README.md

 # Understanding the Amazon from Space

 Experts estimate that the world loses 48 football fields of forest every minute.
-With that in mind the Amazon rainforest represents a substantial portion of the worlds forests.
+The Amazon rainforest represents over half of the worlds remaining forests.

 [Planet](https://www.planet.com/company/), open-sourced roughly 54Gb of satellite imagery taken over the Amazon rainforest.
 The goal was simple: use the satellite data to track the human footprint in the Amazon rainforest.